f1se4/portfolio/md/dashboard/dashboard.md

 ### Model Layer

-I have used Django app to add model layer to web page, for me model layer a part that from security management of the web, has another interesting behaivour, and it's that it makes really really easy to manage the database related to the web its migration, administration, etc...
+I have used Django app to add model layer to web page, for me model layer a part that from security management of the web, has another interesting behavior, and it's that it makes really really easy to manage the database related to the web its migration, administration, etc...
 By default it uses sqlite data base and I have not changed this because in a 'training' project as it is this one it's easier to work with one-file db as sqlite does.

 Here there is not much to add, as I am not going to publish the database model, but basically if you have worked with relational DB, key values, data tables, etc... you will have no issue in this part.